WheatonCS/Lexos/test/test_suite/Statistics/Stats_Compare/README.md

 The two other tools are:
 - Voyant-Tools - [Link](https://voyant-tools.org/)
 - Intelligent Archive - [Link](https://www.newcastle.edu.au/research-and-innovation/centre/education-arts/cllc/intelligent-archive)
-    - need download to use (if possible try it on a mac since it was written in JAVA, otherwise you would need whatever operating systems that supports java)
+    - need download to use (if possible try it on a mac since it was written in JAVA, otherwise you will need an operating system that supports Java)

 Need to know:
-- Voyant does not do scrubbing stuff, it count the words as how it apperas in the original uploading files
+- Voyant does not do scrubbing stuff, it counts the words as it appears in the original uploading files
+    - How to Use:
+        - Upload the file
+        - In the lower left-hand corner under the summary, there should be the total words and unique word forms (Distinct Number of Terms)
+        - The Vocabulary Density should be the inverse of the Average Number of Terms
+        - On small documents (documents with 59 or less distinct number of terms) can find under Most frequent words in the corpus the number of terms occurring once if you slide the bar in the lower left-hand all the way to the right
-- Intelligent Archive provides a space to let users edit the words to exclude from process after uploading files and click "Word Frequencies", only tried a few punctuations but not sure whether those are all or not
+- Intelligent Archive provides a space to let users edit the words to exclude from the process
+    - How to Use:
+        - After opening the .jar file, click Add New in the lower left-hand corner
+        - The file has to have an Author and a Title (It doesn't matter what it is)
+        - Click Word Frequencies and change Block Method to Text (If Chinese click Segment by Character)
+        - Word Types should equal Distinct Number of Terms
+        - Size should equal the Total Number of Terms
+        - Can count the number of terms occurring once by setting the Output Size to one of the other tests' distinct number of terms (the larger one) and count how many words have the frequency one

 Test files:
+- catCaterpillar: original
+- catCaterpillar(no_punc&lowercase&no_digits): scrubbed

+- DreamCH1: original
-- catCaterpillar:original one
+- DreamCH1(no_punc&no_whitespace): scrubbed

-- DreamCH1:original one
+- Fog(beginning): original
-- DreamCH1(no_punc):removed punctuations using Lexos
-- DreamCH1(no_punc&white_spaces):removed punctuations and white spaces using Lexos

-- Fog(beginning):original one
+- Fog(beginning-no_punc&no_whitespace): scrubbed

-- Fog(beginning_no_space):removed spaces
+- Heart_of_Darkness: original
-- Fog(beginning_one_line):removed all the white spaces

-- Heart_of_Darkness:original one
+- Heart_of_Darkness(no_punc&lowercase&no_digits): scrubbed
-- Heart_of_Darkness(no_punc&lowercase&no_digits):removed punctuations and made all in lowercase and removed digits using Lexos

-- OnetoTen:original one
+- OnetoTen: original
-- OnetoTen(no_space):removed spaces
+- OnetoTen(no_whitespace): scrubbed
-- OnetoTen(one_line_with_no_space):removed all the white spaces
-- OnetoTen(one_line_with_space):removed new line characters

-- War and Peace:original one
-- War and Peace(no_punc):removed punctuations using Lexos
-- War and Peace(no_punc&lowercase):removed punctuations and made all in lowercase using Lexos
+- War and Peace: original
-- War and Peace(no_punc&lowercase&no_digits):removed punctuations and made all in lowercase and removed digits using Lexos
+- War and Peace(no_punc&lowercase&no_digits): scrubbed
-- War and Peace(no_punc&lowercase&no_digits):removed punctuations and made all in lowercase and removed digits using Lexos on June 28th, 2016(scrubbing has been edited since the last txt version)

 Go to "STATS_Compare.ods" in folder ResultsToExpect for results.
+- The version of Intelligent Archive I used, the Segment by Character didn't work so that's why for the Mandarin documents the Intelligent Archive row is blank